mattbloomfield/bloomfield-blog-gatsby/src/pages/posts/living-through-coronavirus.md

 ---
+title: Living Through Coronavirus
+subtitle: >-
+    Normal life, even just a bit better
+date: '2020-03-25'
 content_img_path: /images/kelly-sikkema-V_-vbcHMATA-unsplash.jpg
-date: 2020-03-25T04:00:00Z
-draft: true
+thumb_img_path: /images/kelly-sikkema-V_-vbcHMATA-unsplash.jpg
 excerpt: >-
     For a lot of families the quarantine has meant massive changes.
 For us?
 It's just been a lot more time with each other.
 For better or worse...
 template: post
-subtitle: Normal life, even just a bit better
-thumb_img_path: /images/kelly-sikkema-V_-vbcHMATA-unsplash.jpg
-title: Living Through Coronavirus

 ---

 As many of you know, a few weeks ago we all started hearing about Coronavirus.
 A few days later, we were watching Italy fall apart.
 And then, seemingly all at once, all the toilet paper disappeared in the United States and we all got quarantined to our houses.